 Mental Health Problems

-It’s as important to look after our mental health as it is our physical.
+It’s as important to look after our mental health as it is our physical health.

-Mental health problems can affect the way you think, feel and behave.
+Mental health problems, including mental illness, can affect the way we think, feel and behave.
 Some mental health problems are described using words that are in everyday use, for example, ‘depression’ and ‘anxiety’.

 This can make them seem easier to understand, but can also mean people underestimate how serious they can be.

 A mental health problem feels just as bad, or worse, than any other illness – only you cannot see it.
-Although mental health problems are very common – affecting one in four people in Scotland – there is still stigma and discrimination towards people with mental health problems, as well as many myths about what different diagnoses mean.
+Mental health problems are very common, affecting one in four people in Scotland, but there is still stigma and discrimination towards people with mental health problems, as well as many myths about what different diagnoses mean.

-There are also a lot of different ideas about the ways mental health problems are diagnosed, what causes them and which treatments are most effective.
+There are also lots of different approaches to the way mental health problems are diagnosed, what causes them and which treatments are most effective.

 However, despite these challenges, it is possible to recover from a mental health problem and live a productive and fulfilling life.
 It is important to remember that, if you have a mental health problem, it is not a sign of weakness.
 Most people experiencing a common mental health problem see their symptoms pass quite quickly.

-There is a range of support and treatment to help you and also information for your friends and family that might help them understand how you feel.
+There is a range of support and treatment to help you, as well as information for your friends and family that might help them understand how you feel.

-To find out more about specific mental health problems, please use the dropdown list at the top of this page.
+To find out more about specific mental health problems, including mental illness, please use the dropdown list at the top of this page.

 This section does not cover all mental health problems.
 If you require more information please get in touch with enquire@samh.org.uk.